-The battle to save the Pabst Mansion had been won, but difficult years would still lie ahead as the fledgling organization sought to make the Pabst a viable house museum.
+The battle to save the Pabst Mansion had been won in 1978 but difficult years would still lie ahead as the fledgling organization sought to make the Pabst a viable house museum.
 Twenty thousand square feet of empty rooms spread before the organization with white walls and white wall-to-wall carpeting.
 Still the Pabst Mansion had a surprisingly strong visitorship as soon as the doors were thrown open for tours.

 The three rooms of original furniture that had been specifically constructed for the Pabst Mansion and had been sold with the house in 1908 were still in the possession of the Archdiocese of Milwaukee.
 Founder Florence Schroeder, believing that it was in the best interest for the Pabst Mansion to reacquire these important furnishings, personally purchased the furniture for Mrs. Pabst’s Parlor and the Dining Room.

 By the mid 1980s, with money in the bank, the young organization was finally in a position to begin the on-going and never-ending restoration of the Pabst Mansion in earnest.
 Using the original photography of the Mansion’s interiors rooms were analyzed and plans were set.
 Original materials, fabrics, colors, and patterns became the tools for designing and recreating spaces.
 Paint was removed, floors exposed, wood treated, metals polished, and damages repaired.
 The results were transformative and spectacular.